Limerin555/Real-time_Upper_Body_Detection/README.md

 ## How It Works
 Using OpenCV's upperbody Haar Cascade for positive human upper body detection from a video source or live webcam feed.
+Whenever a positive is detected, it will highlight the detected positives with a green rectangular box, human objects will be highlighted with multiple boxes when multiple positives detected.

 ![Example 1](screenshots/Positives_1.JPG "Whenever a positive is detected, it will highlight the detected positives with a green rectangular box.")
 ![Example 2](screenshots/Positives_2.JPG "Highlighted with multiple boxes when multiple positives detected.")